ThuyNT13/d3-practice/README.md

 Note the colors of the circles.
 The first two are updated to *pink* and the last, which was created under *enter*, is *purple*.
 The purple circle is the scenario where dynamically loading data happens.

 Given an array of JSON objects that can be used to store the attribute values, the data can be passed through `.data(data)`.
-This makes for a more maintainable whose values can be easily changed without
+This makes for a more maintainable whose values can be easily changed without disrupting code.

 ```js
 const width = 600, height = 400;